A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Day 2, stop 2: Mother of Georgia

-Mother of Georgia in Tbilisi, Georgia
+Mother of Georgia in Tbilisi, Georgia, photo by Next Level of Travel

 Mother of Georgia: Meet the ultimate party mom, armed with wine and a sword

-Distance from previous stop: 0, she’s right at the top of the Betlemi Stairs
+Distance from previous stop: 0, she’s right at the top of the Betlemi Stairs.

-The Betlemi Stairs lead you up to the Mother of Georgia— a 20 m (65 ft) aluminum woman that stands above Tbilisi, bowl of wine in one hand, sword in the other.
+The Betlemi Stairs lead you up to the Mother of Georgia— a 20 m (65 ft) aluminum woman that stands above Tbilisi, a bowl of wine in one hand, sword in the other.
 She’s protective, proud, and doesn’t take any nonsense from enemies (hence the sword).

-There’s no entrance fee to see her, and you certainly can’t enter her, but she is a symbol of the city and visiting her gets you nice views and brownie points.
+There’s no entrance fee to see her, and you certainly can’t enter her, but she is a symbol of the city, and visiting her gets you nice views and brownie points.
 And it’s not like you can ignore her, she’s a big lady.
 Take a look and then keep moving towards the nearby Narikala Fortress.

 Day 2, stop 3: Narikala Fortress